iangreenleaf/blog_house/_drafts/the-rain-garden.md

 The rule of thumb for siting rain gardens is they should be at least 10 feet away from the foundation.
 That plus the placement of the woody plants defined the approximate shape of the basin.
-I made sure to extend it far enough to provide channels to both of the downspouts that would be feeding it.
+I made sure to extend it far enough to be within reach of both of the downspouts that would be feeding it.

 The final step was filling it in with wildflowers and native grasses.
 Starting with the list of candidates I had built up from my resources, I started slotting them in based on sun an moisture preferences and plant height.